Reclaiming Idle CPU Cycles on Kubernetes: Sparse-Domain Multiplexing for Concurrent MPI-CFD Simulations: Introduction

 \section{Introduction}

-Cloud computing is increasingly adopted for engineering CFD~\cite{beltre2019kubernetes,sochat2025usability}.
+Cloud computing is increasingly adopted for engineering computational fluid dynamics (CFD)~\cite{netto2018hpccloud,beltre2019kubernetes,sochat2025usability}.
 Teams deploy simulations on managed HPC services (e.g., AWS ParallelCluster with SLURM) or on shared Kubernetes clusters that also host web services, CI/CD pipelines, and ML training.
 For the latter group, maintaining a separate bare-metal HPC cluster is operationally and financially impractical~\cite{burns2016borg}.
-A typical industrial RANS workflow (automotive aerodynamics, HVAC design, chemical reactor optimization) uses 4--32 MPI ranks on a mesh of several hundred thousand to a few million cells; these workloads fit naturally on cloud instances, but face scheduling constraints unique to container orchestration.
+A typical industrial Reynolds-averaged Navier--Stokes (RANS) workflow (automotive aerodynamics, HVAC design, chemical reactor optimization) uses 4--32 MPI ranks on a mesh of several hundred thousand to a few million cells; these workloads fit naturally on cloud instances, but face scheduling constraints unique to container orchestration.

 Kubernetes was designed for stateless microservices, not for tightly-coupled MPI workloads where a single throttled container stalls the entire communicator.
 Within domain-decomposed CFD, near-wall subdomains are compute-intensive while far-field subdomains require only simple convection stencils.
 Under conventional equal-allocation scheduling, far-field ranks finish early and idle at MPI barriers.
 Our measurements on a 12-node AWS c5.2xlarge cluster show that sparse ranks spend 95\% of their time waiting at \texttt{MPI\_Allreduce} barriers, even when allocated dedicated cores.